DeepASA: An Object-Oriented Multi-Purpose Network for Auditory Scene Analysis: Experimental Settings

 \subsection{Datasets}

 The proposed architecture is trained and evaluated on three spatial audio datasets: ASA2, MC-FUSS, and STARSS23.
 Auditory Scene Analysis dataset V2 (ASA2) provides ground truth signals and labels for all acoustic parameters addressed in this study, including comprehensive auditory information for moving source separation and scene analysis in noisy, reverberant environment.
-Compared to a previously proposed dataset \cite{lee2025deft}, ASA2 provides a direct and reverberant audio signal, and the maximum number of foreground sources has increased from four to five.
+ASA2 is based on the ASA dataset \cite{lee2025deft}, but we modified it extensively to enable the comprehensive tasks discussed in this study.
+ASA2 supports (1) the separation of direct and reverberation components (for dereverberation), (2) MIMO separation, as compared to MISO separation of the ASA dataset, and (3) an increased maximum number of foreground sound sources, from four to five.
 The balance in the number of audio clips has been changed to be proportional to the number of sources constituting the scene.
 Multichannel-Free Universal Sound Separation (MC-FUSS) \cite{aizawa2023unsupervised} is a benchmark dataset for multichannel USS, including mixtures of 1–4 sound sources, with one being the background source.
+For a fair comparison on the MC-FUSS dataset, we trained DeepASA both from scratch and with fine-tuning of the pre-trained model on the ASA 2 dataset.
+Also, we compared the effect of pre-trained ATST in the MC-FUSS dataset.
 STARSS23 \cite{shimada2023starss23} is a dataset for the SELD task, addressing various sound events with 3.8 hours of audio-video data collected from real environments.
-This dataset generally requires data augmentation, so additional data augmentation of 20 hours was conducted using a spatial scaper \cite{roman2024spatial}.
+This dataset generally requires data augmentation, so additional data augmentation of 80 hours was conducted using a spatial scaper \cite{roman2024spatial}.
+In this experiment, other SELD models were also trained using the large auxiliary datasets.
+The DCASE 2023 challenge allowed the use of external datasets and pre-trained models, so we applied this rule.
 All datasets were set to a 16\,kHz sampling rate and a 4-second duration.